TheTexta/obsidian-main/Psychology/Psych 101/Standard Deviation.md

 Visually Asses Standard Deviation::The further values are away from the mean, the higher then standard deviation.

+The three st devs to remember::68.26%, 95.44% and 99.72% for 1, 2 and 3 st devs from the mean respectively.

 ### Formula
 $s = \sqrt{\frac{1}{N-1} \sum_{i=1}^N (x_i - \overline{x})^2}$